mxmason/mxmason.github.io/src/content/writing/aphantasia.md

  - post
  - prose
 date: 2021-04-18
-summary: Your face is different every time I tell this story.
+description: Your face is different every time I tell this story.
 ---

 Your face looks different every time I tell this story.